JulienMellon/contract-killer/README.md

 # Julien's NYC Contract Killer

-### I really appreciate the work of Andy Clarke and Stuff & Nonsense Ltd. for crafting [the original killer contract](https://stuffandnonsense.co.uk/projects/contract-killer/).
-This Contract is pretty close to straight up copied from Sam Sycamore's California Contract Killer for my personal purposes.
-Big Thanks to Samuel Sycamore for all the thought he put into his version.
+### This Contract is pretty close to straight up copied from Sam Sycamore's California Contract Killer for my personal purposes.
+Big Thanks to Samuel Sycamore for all the thought and energy he put into his version, which can be found here: [Sam Sycamore's California Contract Killer](https://github.com/samuelsycamore/contract-killer).
+Sam's Version is based on the work of Andy Clarke and Stuff & Nonsense Ltd. who crafted [the original killer contract](https://stuffandnonsense.co.uk/projects/contract-killer/).

-#### This edit reflects the kind of language that feels more appropriate to me as someone who resides in the Brooklyn, NY.
+#### This edit reflects the kind of language that feels appropriate to me as someone who resides in the Brooklyn, NY.
 I have also included specific text to reflect the additional services that I offer.
-Mileage may vary!

-##### Shout-out to all the homies from #100devs!
-I hope you find this helpful!
+##### Shout-out to all the #100Devs Community!
+I wouldn't be here without y'all.

 # The contract